viviandotdev/ObsidianVault/+ Encounters/Intrinsic motivation is the result of commitment rather than passion.md

 Most people are too busy trying to many different things and never reach a point where they

-Your do get happy when you achieve your goal, you get happiness from the seeing progress towards your goal, Therefore you are much close to feeling of happiness than you think because Many people think
+Your do get happy when you achieve your goal, you get happiness from the seeing progress towards your goal, It is the progress towards your goals that makes you happy not achieving the goal itself Therefore you are much close to feeling of happiness than you think because Many people think
 - If I lose weight then I will be happy